imprisonedmind/skuld/README.md

 ## Notes and Limitations
 - WakaTime “Summaries” per‑day totals are used; for precise partial‑day slicing we can add “Durations” support later.
 - The `started` timestamp for worklogs is currently “now”.
 If you prefer a different policy (e.g., end of window), we can adjust.
-- MCP is optional and currently not required; all uploads use Jira REST.

 ## Roadmap
 - Optional LLM‑assisted split across parent/child issues